zkat/matrix-curious/README.md

 ### Does Matrix support threads/threading?

-Threading is being actively worked on (TODO: link).
+Threading is [actively being worked on](https://github.com/vector-im/roadmap/projects/1#card-48804707).
 Some clients, such as Element, already support threading.
 On Element, you'll have to enable the Labs feature.
+(As of nov 2021)

 ### Does Matrix support custom emoji?

 Not in the protocol right now, and it's not a priority, but some clients such as FluffyChat (TODO: link) already support custom emoji packs!

+However, Element is planning on supporting it in the future, see [their roadmap](https://github.com/vector-im/roadmap/projects/1#card-48806230).

+### Does Matrix support stickers?

+Not yet, some proposals exist (see [here](https://github.com/matrix-org/matrix-doc/pull/1951) and [here](https://github.com/matrix-org/matrix-doc/pull/2545)), and Fluffychat,= Nheko-reborn and Element (with an integration manager) technically support it, it's not as polished or straight-forward as, for example, Telegram.

 ## Hosting FAQ